Khasanova-A/git-course/README.md

 4. Retreive modification from the remote repository `git pull`

 Don't forget the `git status` to keep track of the current state

+We use dev branch to work with other developpers without break the “main” code.
+`git checkout -b dev`